chanioxaris/json-server/README.md

 `go run main.go start -l`

+ - Disable CORS.
+To allow access from any host (not secure) `-a` or `--allorigins`.
+Default value is `false`.

+This adds the header "Access-Control-Allow-Origin: *" which tells the browser to allow from any origin.

+`go run main.go start -a`

 ## Known issues
 - For users running **macOS Catalina** and newer versions, apple will prevent binary from run as it hasn't been notarized and signed.
 To overcome this issue, you can [add a security exception](https://support.apple.com/en-us/HT202491)